-Since then, one of the cousins, Dain Perry, and his wife Constance, herself a descendant of slaves, have conducted more than 350 screenings and facilitated conversations in over 160 cities across the country, including many libraries and churches.
-Both active in the Episcopal Church, they will facilitate a discussion about the subject after the movie’s showing.
+Dain Perry is one of the filmmaker’s cousins; his wife, Constance, is a descendant of slaves.
+Together they have conducted more than 350 screenings and facilitated conversations in over 160 cities across the country, including many libraries and churches.
+Both active in the Episcopal Church, they will lead a discussion about the documentary’s subject after the movie..

 Traces of the Trade describes the DeWolf family of Bristol RI, who from 1769 to 1820 trafficked in human beings.
 Their ships sailed from Bristol to West Africa, with rum to trade for African men, women and children.
 Captives were taken to plantations that the DeWolfs owned in Cuba, or were sold at auction in Havana and Charleston while sugar and molasses were brought from Cuba to the family-owned rum distilleries in Bristol.
 Over the generations, the family transported more than ten thousand enslaved Africans across the Middle Passage.
 They amassed an enormous fortune.
 By the end of his life, James DeWolf had been a U.S. Senator and was reportedly the second richest man in the United States.